The Marketer’s Dilemma – How Many Choices?

 That data forms what we refer to as an “intent database” – a referenceable, searchable way to understand your best prospects for each product or service you sell.
 It’s good data because it comes from actions and behavior, not from clicking checkboxes on a form or in a survey.

 You’re allowing the people on your list to tell you the segments they belong in without you having to explicitly ask them.
 It allows you to get to know your leads so you can build an appropriate and honest relationship with them.
+Make segmenting easy; when you do segmenting well, it’s audience sorting like laundry.

 Bottom line, it sets you up to sell more of whatever you sell.
 And, after all, that IS why we market, right?